Existence, uniqueness and characterisation of vector-valued absolute minimisers for a second order $L^\infty$-variational problem: Proof of the main results

 \section{Proof of the main results}

-We divide the proof of Theorem \ref{main thm} into three parts, concerning existence, PDE derivation and uniqueness respectively.
-In the first two, our arguments follow similar lines to those in \cite{KM}, appropriately extended to the vectorial setting up to some technical issues, while in the last part our arguments are significantly different.
+{First, we prove Theorem \ref{existence thm}, concerning existence of minimisers.
+Our arguments follow similar lines to those in \cite{KM}, appropriately extended to the vectorial case and written in the formalism of Gamma convergence.
+Then, we divide the proof of Theorem \ref{main thm} into two parts, about PDE derivation and uniqueness respectively.
+In the first one, we follow the strategy in \cite{KM}, which adapts to the vectorial setting up to some technical issues, while in the last part our arguments are significantly different.}